 No Performance Guarantee shall be released until all requirements of the Performance Agreement outlined in § SECTION 1112.15 PERFORMANCE AGREEMENT of these Regulations are satisfied.

-Release of any Performance Guarantee shall be made only by the approval of the City Engineer and the City Law Director, pursuant to the following:
+Partial release of a Performance Guarantee may be made with approval of the City Engineer and the City Law Director.